 We start by inputting the general acquisition information into the model.
 The purchase price, acquisition cost and any debt information

 Then we’ll add all of the revenue into the model: Base rent, CAM recoverables, and any other income that the CRE asset throws off.

 We’ll factor in lease expiration information so we know when we can potentially lose a big chunk of our cash flow.
 Potentially losing a tenant also means we will need to budget for the capital costs involved in acquiring a new tenant, such as leasing commissions and tenant improvements.
 We like to use credit lines for these capital costs, but it is important to get the information into the model so we can see how it impacts our cash flow.

-Unfortunately, unlike gross revenue derived from leases which are written into a contract, you can’t calculate variable expenses to the penny, so it’s important to factor in annual increases into the expenses over time.
-I like to use at least 2%.
+Finally, we’ll factor in all of the operating expenses.
+Unfortunately, unlike gross revenue derived from leases that are written into a contract, you can’t calculate variable expenses to the penny, so it’s important to factor in annual increases into the expenses over time.
+We use at least 2%.
 (On a side note, this why it’s so important that all of your leases have annual increases in them)